Staff - Energy Analysis and Sustainability

-Prior to joining Volpe in 2012, Arthur spent 14 years in the private sector, where he was an inventor or co-inventor on 23 patents in the area of hydrogen fuel cells and battery hybridization strategies.
+Prior to joining Volpe in 2012, Arthur spent 14 years in the private sector, where he was an inventor or co-inventor on 23 patents in the areas of hydrogen fuel cells and battery hybridization strategies.
 Arthur was also the program chief engineer at United Technologies’ fuel cell division for an automotive program and a stationary flow battery energy storage program for micro-grids.
 At General Motors, Arthur spent 11 years in various roles, including as lead systems engineer on the fuel cell program, as a regenerative braking engineer for the EV1 electric vehicle, and as a chassis engineer for the Precept hybrid-electric vehicle.